shakes76/PatternFlow/recognition/46616780_YOLO_Hannah_Scholz/README.md

 <img width="300" alt="Output1" src="https://github.com/hannahscholz/PatternFlowHS/blob/topic-recognition/recognition/46616780_YOLO_Hannah_Scholz/PhotoResults/300Epoch_example1.jpg"> <img width="300" alt="Output2" src="https://github.com/hannahscholz/PatternFlowHS/blob/topic-recognition/recognition/46616780_YOLO_Hannah_Scholz/PhotoResults/300Epoch_example2.jpg"><img width="300" alt="Output3" src="https://github.com/hannahscholz/PatternFlowHS/blob/topic-recognition/recognition/46616780_YOLO_Hannah_Scholz/PhotoResults/300Epoch_example3.jpg"><img width="300" alt="Output4" src="https://github.com/hannahscholz/PatternFlowHS/blob/topic-recognition/recognition/46616780_YOLO_Hannah_Scholz/PhotoResults/300Epoch_example4.jpg"><img width="300" alt="Output5" src="https://github.com/hannahscholz/PatternFlowHS/blob/topic-recognition/recognition/46616780_YOLO_Hannah_Scholz/PhotoResults/300Epoch_example5.jpg">

 As we can see from these results a metric/mAP_0.5 and metric/mAP_0.5:0.95 are slowly getting better and better, although do not seem to be increasing any further after 300 epochs.
+We also can see and should note that the classification loss is increasing when we should be observing a decrease over epochs.
 Next is to train using the medium YOLOv5 model instead.

 ### Yolov5m - medium